 Writer

-Sadie has devised & written original comedy & entertainment for broadcasters including the BBC, Comedy Central, Sky & Channel 4.
+Sadie has devised and co-written comedy & entertainment series for broadcasters including the BBC, Comedy Central, Sky & Channel 4.
 She received commendations at the UK Broadcast Awards & Rose d’Or Television Festival for comedy series Dinner Party.
-She won a BBC Talent competition for sketch series Sack the Writer.
+She won a BBC Talent competition for sketch show Sack the Writer.
 She worked as a writer for BBC Fiction Lab and Channel 4 Comedy Lab.
-She writes, produces & presents podcasts, docs and humorous slots for Radio Television Hong Kong (RTHK).
-Since 2019 she’s collaborated on indie film projects with Contro Vento Films.
+She’s collaborated on indie film projects with Contro Vento Films.
+She’s made quirky little podcasts, offbeat docs and humorous slots for Radio Television Hong Kong (RTHK Radio 3).

-Her ‘rant‘ on the horror and dark humour of having a mental health condition that’s often muddied with the spectre of nuclear attack was published in the South China Morning Post‘s Post Magazine June 2022.
-She’s talked and written about mental health for blogs, magazines and charities, as well as in her docs and podcasts for RTHK.
+Her ‘rant‘ on having a mental health condition that’s muddied with the spectre of nuclear attack was published in the South China Morning Post‘s Post Magazine June 2022.
+Her article on the mental health benefits of doing what she’s bad at was published by the China Daily Sept 2023.
+Her second article about changing the way we talk about mental health was published by the China Daily March 2024.
+She’s talked and written about mental health for blogs, magazines and charities.
 In Nov 2022 she took part in an exhibition of letters and artwork by Mind HK ambassadors to mark the anniversary of the charity’s More Than A Label campaign.
+In Feb 2024 she shared poetry at Mind HK‘s Conversations of the Heart event in Tai Kwun.

 Top